-Dr. Langabeer has an international reputation in healthcare quality and emergency cardiovascular care.
-His background is in the field of decision sciences, applying technology and analytics to improve decision making for clinicians and organizational leaders.
-His career has involved hospital executive leadership, technology startups and commercialization, management consulting, and health care research and teaching.
+Dr. Langabeer is a behavioral decision scientist and management strategist.
+His health-related research focuses on emergency, cardiovascular, and addiction medicine.
+He has built an international reputation for his research in improving quality and outcomes of care.
+He is a member of the American Psychological Association and the American Heart Association.
+His career has involved hospital leadership, technology startups, management consulting, and research and teaching.
 Langabeer was the founding Chief Executive Officer of Greater Houston Healthconnect (one of the largest regional health information exchanges in the country).
-He was the Director of the UTHealth Center for Emergency Research and helped co-develop the Fleming Center for Healthcare Management.
+He has helped develop and lead multiple research centers, including the UTHealth Center for Emergency Research and the Fleming Center for Healthcare Management.
 He was previously on the graduate management faculty at Boston University.

-Langabeer earned his PhD in operations research/decision sciences from the University of Lancaster (England) School of Management.
+Langabeer earned his PhD in decision sciences from the University of Lancaster (England) School of Management.
 He is the author of multiple textbooks, including the best-selling Healthcare Operations Management: A Systems Perspective (Jones and Bartlett), utilized in hundreds of graduate healthcare management programs.
-Dr. Langabeer serves as the National Chair of the Ambulatory Health Quality Committee for the American Heart Association, as well as several other national quality committees for AHA.
+Dr. Langabeer served for three years as the National Chair of the Ambulatory Health Quality Committee for the American Heart Association, as well as several other national quality committees for AHA.
 He served as the AHA scientific advisor for multiple large research projects in Wyoming and North Texas in recent years.
 He has been funded by the Centers for Disease Control and Prevention and the US Department of Health and Human Services.
-He is also an Associate Editor of the Western Journal of Emergency Medicine and on the Editorial Board for the Journal of Healthcare Management.
+He was previously the Associate Editor of the Western Journal of Emergency Medicine and on the Editorial Board for the Journal of Healthcare Management.

-“The future of healthcare is in utilizing technology, organizational collaboration, and quality improvement continuously.
+“The future of healthcare is in maximizing the use of technology, creating organizational collaboration and partnerships, and improving processes and quality simultaneously.
 Discovering how to make sense of emerging clinical and administrative data, and modeling these for better decisions and higher quality of care, is what my research team focuses on,” said Langabeer.

 Dr. Langabeer has been published in leading medical, management, and informatics journals.
 See all his publications: